charradihamdi/dashbord-for-customer-segmentation-in-bank/README.md

 ![Alt text](./client/public/img/screenshot.jpg "Screenshot")

-💻 Made by Julien Az, November 2020.
+💻 Made by Ch.Hamdi.
 Free to use